MemphisMeng/Blackjack/Design Doc.md

 Meanwhile, we provide three lists: *SUITS*, *RANKS*, and *NUM* each of which contains respectively the index of *suit*, *rank* and *num*.
 Therefore, when we instanize the 3 integer variables, what we are going to send the indeces and asking the machine to find the object in responding list.

-The remaining variables are
+The remaining variables are *marker*, *faced* and *belong*. marker represents to which card group it  really belongs,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUzMzM4NzI5MiwtMTU1Mjg0MDE1MywtOT
+eyJoaXN0b3J5IjpbLTQ1MDM0MjQ5OSwtMTU1Mjg0MDE1MywtOT
 k3NTYxNzI0LC05MTExNTk2MzcsMTI5ODI5NTg2Ml19
 -->